 The Melon has in-mold rather than hard-shell construction which makes it SIGNIFICANTLY lighter.
 Considering that weight is a big factor in how comfortable a helmet is, especially for a small child, I tend to prefer the Melon.

 Beyond that, the two helmets are very similar.
 They both have fun designs, magnetic buckles, and retail for similar prices.
-The one thing that Nutcase has going for it over the Melon is that it is certified for skateboarding in the U.S.
+The one thing that Nutcase has going for it over the Melon is that it is certified for skateboarding in the U.S. and it has MIPS technology.

 Other Melon Helmet reviews